Understanding the Importance of Electrical Cord Safety

-In addition to keeping cords out of sight, electrical cords should be kept out from underfoot to prevent tripping.
+In addition to keeping cords out of sight, electrical cords should be kept from underfoot to prevent tripping.
 They should always be kept in good condition so they don’t become fire hazards.
-Here are some tips from the Consumer Product Safety Commission and the Electrical Safety Foundation International on electrical cord safety.
+Here are some tips on electrical cord safety from the Consumer Product Safety Commission and the Electrical Safety Foundation International.

 2. Never run an electrical cord under a rug.
-The cord won’t be able to release its heat and could lead to a fire.
+The cord’s heat will not be able to escape, and it could lead to a fire.

 3. Don’t leave electrical cords dangling anywhere where they can be pulled down and tripped over.

-4. Make sure there is no crimping or pressure on electrical cords, and don’t force them into small spaces or behind furniture.
-Over time this could lead to a breakdown of the cord’s insulation.
-When using cord-bundling devices, such as Cable Turtles or plastic spiral wire wrap, avoid cramming too many cords together – keep it loose.
+4. Make sure electrical cords are not crimped or pressured, and don’t force them into small spaces or behind furniture.
+Over time, this could lead to a breakdown of the cord’s insulation.
+When using cord-bundling devices, such as Cable Turtles or plastic spiral wire wrap, avoid cramming too many cords together—keep them loose.

 5. Never use staples or nails to attach electrical cords or cord bundlers to a surface, such as a baseboard or wall.
 They could puncture the insulation and create a shock or fire hazard.

-6. Don’t overload outlets or extension cords with too many appliances, or appliances with too much wattage (space heaters or microwave ovens, for example).
-Check the maximum capacity of an extension cord, and make absolutely sure you don’t exceed its rating.
+6. Don’t overload outlets or extension cords with too many appliances or appliances with too much wattage (space heaters or microwave ovens, for example).
+Check the maximum capacity of an extension cord, and make sure you don’t exceed its rating.

 7. Don’t use an adapter to get an extension cord with a three-prong plug into a two-prong outlet.